GLOBAL MARKETS-Europe crisis spurs safety bid, stocks fall

 "We have no timeline about when we could get any clarity, and financials will continue to be the most egregiously hit in this environment."

-Sectors tied to economic growth prospects were among the hardest hit Monday, with the S&P materials index .GSPM down 2.1 percent and the energy index .GSPE off 1.6 percent.
+Sectors tied to economic growth prospects were among the hardest hit Monday, with the S&P material index .GSPM down 1 percent and the energy index .GSPE off 0.7 percent.

 Losses were limited on Nasdaq after wireless chipmaker Broadcom Corp BRCM.O agreed to buy NetLogic Microsystems Inc NETL.O for about $3.7 billion, pushing its shares up 50 percent.